apache/skywalking-infra-e2e/docs/en/setup/Configuration-File.md

 #### Resource Export

 If you want to access the resource from host, should follow these steps:
-1. Declare which resource and ports need to be access from host.
+1. Declare which resource and ports need to be accessible from host.
    ```yaml
    setup:
       kind: